Todd DePastino

-Todd DePastino (born in Pittsburgh, Pennsylvania, United States) is an author and history professor.
+Todd DePastino is an American author and history professor.

 Biography

 Personal life

 DePastino and his wife Stephanie live in Pittsburgh with their two children.

-Education

-Mt.
-Lebanon High School in Pittsburgh;

-BA in History and Philosophy from Boston College;

-MA and Ph.D. in American History from Yale University.

 Academic career

 DePastino teaches at Penn State Beaver.

 Writing career

 With the birth of his first daughter in 1996, DePastino became a stay-at-home dad, teaching in the evenings at Penn State Beaver and Waynesburg College while finishing his Ph.D.
 He then revised his dissertation on the history of homelessness into a book, for which he won a National Endowment for the Humanities Fellowship.
 The result was Citizen Hobo: How a Century of Homelessness Shaped America (2003).

 After editing, annotating, and introducing the lost classic, The Road by Jack London, DePastino plunged into his Bill Mauldin research.
 Bill Mauldin: A Life Up Front (2008) received strong reviews, was an Eisner Award finalist, and won the Sperber Prize for the best biography of a major media figure.
 His award-winning double-volume collection of Mauldin's World War II cartoons, Willie & Joe: The WWII Years (2008) was followed in 2011 by Willie & Joe: Back Home, which covers 1945-1946.

 Commissioned in Battle: A Combat Infantryman in the Pacific, co-authored by Jay Gruenfled, was released by Hellgate Press in early 2012.